-In June 1991 Sega released the Game Gear System, its first portable console.
-The Nintendo Game Boy had been a runaway success when it was released in 1989.
-Sega strove to make its portable system the more impressive of the two.
+In June 1991 Sega released a portable console, the Game Gear System.
+The Nintendo Game Boy had been a runaway success when it was released in 1989 and Sega strove to make its portable console the more impressive of the two.

-The Game Gear was basically a portable Master System with a lower resolution screen, but allowed for a larger color palette, and therefore potentially better-looking graphics.
-In addition, it could also produce stereo sound (through headphones) as opposed to the Master System's monaural output, although very few games made use of the stereo capabilities.
+The Game Gear was basically a portable Master System with a lower resolution screen, but allowed for a larger color palette, and therefore better-looking graphics.
+It could also produce stereo sound (through headphones) as opposed to the Master System's mono output (although very few games made use of the stereo capabilities).
 Unlike the original Game Boy, the system was held in a "landscape" position, with the controls at the sides, making it less cramped to hold.
-One of the more famous and unusual peripherals for the Game Gear was the "TV Tuner Adapter", a device that plugged into the system's cartridge slot, and allowed one to watch TV on the Game Gear's screen.
+One of the more famous and unusual peripherals for the Game Gear was the "TV Tuner Adapter", a device that plugged into the system's cartridge slot, and allowed one to watch TV on the portable console's screen.
 Other add-ons included a magnifying glass to compensate for the relatively small size of the Game Gear's screen, and a rechargeable battery pack.

 Sega had taken a similar approach when developing the Sega Mega Drive, basing it on Sega's 16-bit arcade hardware.
 This enabled direct conversion of popular games.
 Likewise, because of the similarities between the Master System and the Game Gear, it was possible for Master System games to be written directly onto ROMs in Game Gear cartridges.
 Similarly, an adapter called the "Master Gear" allowed Master System cartridges to be plugged in and played on the Game Gear.
 The reverse (playing a Game Gear game on a Master System console) was impossible due to the Game Gear's aforementioned larger color palette.